U.S. Commandos Were Fond of Captured AK-47s

-Troops in ’Nam often preferred the Kalashnikov to their own guns
+Troops in ’Nam often preferred the Kalashnikov to their own weapons

 While the Soviet Avtomat Kalashnikova has become the iconic weapon of bad guys in Hollywood blockbusters and big-budget video games, U.S. commandos made good use of the rugged rifles in Vietnam.